 Your navigation bar exists to serve your user.
 By giving them too many options you overload them with information and make it impossible for them to make a choice.

-Your navigation bar should guide your user from page to page on your website, not impede them from taking action.
+Your menu should guide your user from page to page on your website, not impede them from taking action.

 3. Action-Oriented Towards The Right

-It’s a common web design practice to have more action-oriented items listed towards the right of your navigation bar.
+It’s a common web design practice to have more action-oriented items listed towards the right of your menu.
 For instance, the about us section, blog, and other information elements usually fall towards the left.

 While, elements like contact us, and scheduling a free consultation are more likely to fall on the right-hand side.